freedomofpress/webcat-infra-chain/test_data/Readme.md

 (The `<BLOCK_HEIGHT>` will be what you see in the `/canonical/leaves` endpoint + 1
 because the AppHash reflecting that snapshot's changes is in the header of block N + 1)

+# Test data for frontend

+In `oracles.json` we get the public keys and endpoints of the oracle set.
+You can regenerate this by hitting `/oracles`.